xye7ei/gllc/README.md

     a * S * a
 ```

-since `S` needs to be evaluated in the right hand side sub-expression `a * S * a` before it gets defined.
-To allow construction by instantiating before evaluation by calling, one approach is to use the `lambda` structure for lazy look-up of `S` in the `globals` environment:
+since `S` needs to be evaluated on the right hand side sub-expression `a * S * a` before it is actually defined.
+In a lazy language like Haskell, this won't be a problem since the evaluation does not happen when contructing an expression.

+But we don't want to lose our concise way of representing the grammar.
+One approach is to use the `lambda` structure for lazy look-up of `S` in the `globals` environment:

 ``` python
 a = Token('a')